 It is considered to be fixed to the secret chamber with the ‘Naga Bandham’ or ‘Naga Paasam’ mantras by then ‘Siddha Purashas’ who lived during the reign of king Marthandavarma in the 16th century.

 A door of such a secret vault can be opened by a highly erudite ‘Sadhus’ or ‘Mantrikas’ who are familiar with the knowledge of extricating ‘Naga Bandham’ or ‘Naga Paasam’ by chanting a ‘Garuda mantra’; so except in this way, the door can’t be opened by any means by anyone.
-At present no where in India or in the world Rishis exist who are highly sacred and powerful Siddha Purshas while staying among populace and know to recite Garuda mantra Vedically.
+At present no where in India or in the world Rishis exist who are highly sacred.
+Powerful Siddha Purshas not found to be staying among populace.
+Those who might be knowing the Vedic process to recite Garuda mantra prefer staying in secluded places, hills and forests.

 If any human attempts are made with man-made technology to open the mysterious Chamber-B other than by chanting highly sacred and powerful Garud Mantras by a pious Sadhus, catastrophes are likely to occur in and around the Temple premises or through out India or even through out the world according to Vedic astrologers of India, who also admitted their inability to open the door by chanting the secret Garud Mantra.